Quince is under appreciated here in the US. This easy to make and aromatic ruby red quince jam will soon make you a quince lover out of you!

 Why this recipe is so awesome

 I am a huge fan of jam and I make all kinds of fruit jam.
-Strawberry rhubarb, strawberry balsamic, peach or blueberry, summer jams bring a smile to faces that are shivering in the winter months.
+Strawberry rhubarb jam, homemade peach jam or blueberry jam, summer jams bring a smile to faces that are shivering in the winter months.

 But don’t be sad.
 Fall fruits make wonderful jams, too!
-You can make fig jam, pomegranate jelly and my personal favorite, quince.
+You can make fig jam, pomegranate jelly and my personal favorite, quince jam.
 Jams are super easy to make and don’t require a long list of ingredients.

 Quince jam is quite unique, which makes it even more special.
 Quince has some beautiful floral tones to its flavor.
-The fruit is coveted in the middle east and unknown here in the west.
+The fruit is coveted in the middle east, but is relatively unknown here in the west.

 It is hard as a rock and very bitter if you eat it raw.
-Don’t eat it raw.
+But, I don’t recommend eating it raw as it is a bit harsh on the ‘ole stomach.
 Why bother with this fruit at all?
 Well, the magic happens when you cook it.

 Quince is high in carbohydrates and is a great source of vitamin C and potassium.
 It is also high in fiber.
 Quince contains a lot of natural pectin, making it perfect for jamming.